The book forms part of the Peace Psychology Book Series by Spring, Series Ed.: Christie, Daniel J. ISSN: 2197-5779.

 Chapter 3: Developing Youth Peacebuilders: The Potential of School-Based Restorative Justice in the USA – Gabriel Velez and Antonio Butler

-Chapter 4: Transforming School Cultures and Student Discipline: A Restorative Justice Solution for Schools - Allison Ann Payne & Kelly Welch
+Chapter 4: Transforming School Climate and Student Discipline: The Restorative Justice Promise for Peace - Allison Ann Payne & Kelly Welch

-Chapter 6: Decolonizing Education Through Restorative Justice: A Framework for Cognitive Justice - Gwynn Alexander, Antonio Luque and David Karp
+Chapter 6: Pedagogy of Transcendence: A Framework for Positive Peace and Restorative Justice in Education - Gwynn Alexander, Antonio Luque and David Karp

 Part II: Restorative justice and peace psychology in relation to criminal justice